Holding the Man: Awards and notable reviews

+Veteran London stage director, and director of the film, Neil Armfeld described the book as "extremely important in Australian gay history" going on to say that it "surveyed that time in Australian gay life."

+Tim Robey of the Australian Telegraph described it as "Romeo and Juliet for the AIDS era.

+Peter Kenneally from the Australian Book Review likens the story to Pyramus and Thisbe.

 Spanish and North American editions

 The book was published in Spanish in 2002 under the title Amando En Tiempos De Silencio (Loving in the Days of Silence).
 (ISBN 84-95346-24-9).

 The United States and Canadian edition of Holding the Man (with an afterword by Tommy Murphy) was released in September 2007 by Cuttyhunk Books, Boston, Massachusetts.
 (EAN/ISBN 978-0-97882595-9).

 Adaptations

 Holding the Man was adapted for the stage by Tommy Murphy in 2006.
 The original production, directed by David Berthold, is one of the most successful Australian stage productions in recent years, playing in most Australian capital cities and London's West End.

 Murphy also wrote the script for the 2015 film adaptation, directed by Neil Armfield.

 A feature-length documentary about Tim and John's relationship, called Remembering the Man, was released in 2015.
 The documentary had its world premiere on 18 October (the 21st anniversary of Conigrave's death) at the Adelaide Film Festival where it won the audience award for best documentary.